Arkopravo1995/calculatorproject/README.md

 # calculatorproject
-its a basic calculato project by using html css and javascript
+its a basic calculator project by using html css and javascript